 It can take time for the GPS sat nav to get a lock on your location from the cold.
 Be patient and leave the sat nav app running for at least 10 minutes to allow it to get the data it needs.
 Subsequent sat nav runs should take less time; the initial out-of-the-box data collection takes the most time.

-Suppose you have made a mistake and got wifi or 4G and GPS connections confused, no matter what.
+If you have made a mistake and confused Wi-Fi, 4G, and GPS connections, it doesn’t matter.
 Disconnecting each of the two plugs and swapping them over to the right connections is a simple process and should then give a much improved Wi-Fi and GPS signal.